Rules for unemployment benefits

 If you work reduced hours, you can normally receive supplementary unemployment benefit for 30 weeks.

 You must complete a form concerning your job so that we can assess what importance your parttime job has for your unemployment benefit.
-You can find the form here.
-Link til pdf
+You must contact us before you start your parttime job.

 If you are in permanent employment with a period of notice, you must have a discharge certificate to be eligible for supplementary unemployment benefit.
 The discharge certificate ensures that you can stop from one day to the next if you find work with longer working hours.